jonaswouters/XhprofBundle/README.md

 If you are on a mac you can easily install it via [Macports][2]
     sudo port install php5-xhprof

+If you are using PHP 7 you can use the [Tideways XHProf fork](https://tideways.io/profiler/xhprof-for-php7-php5.6).

 1. ### Composer

   Add the following dependencies to your projects composer.json file: